 - Support the natural recovery of bull kelp along the Mendocino and Sonoma coasts by creating kelp refuge areas.
 As an annual species, bull kelp needs to release spores to produce next year’s forests.
 By significantly reducing density of purple urchin in refuge areas, kelp will have a chance to recruit, grow to full size and reproduce.

 - Support the development of a commercial market for purple urchin.
 Red urchin are the commercial urchin that provide uni to your favorite sushi restaurant.
 Purple urchin are much smaller, and essentially starving.
-Over the past year, our program has investigated ways to create products for the purple urchin, such as a calcium source for fertilizer or compost.
-This year, in collaboration with our partners at Urchinomics and The Nature Conservancy, aquaculture trials are underway at Bodega Marine Lab to turn empty, worthless urchin removed from our barrens into a new highly valued seafood product.
+Over the past two years, our program has investigated ways to create products for the purple urchin, such as a calcium source for fertilizer or compost.
+In 2019, in collaboration with our partners at Urchinomics and The Nature Conservancy, aquaculture trials are underway at Bodega Marine Lab to turn empty, worthless urchin removed from our barrens into a new highly valued seafood product.
 By feeding the urchin a formulated feed created from off-cuts of Japanese kombu seaweed production, commercially viable uni develops within 8 weeks.
 Using technology they have employed around the world, the potential to create restorative seafood product that rebuilds kelp beds and creates jobs is now a reality.
 More info.

 - Monitor the dynamics between kelp and urchin.
 We certainly need to know more about the ongoing interaction between these species.
 Excessive urchin grazing has created >65% bare rock in highest urchin density areas.
 How fast will kelp recover once urchin are removed.
 How quickly will urchin reinvade a refuge area?
 How long can kelp spores remain viable in urchin barrens?
 Higher ocean temperatures and more acidic waters are changing the way these two species interact with each other.